 All Ph.D. students must meet the School of Education requirements for the Ph.D. and the Division requirements for the Ph.D..
 All coursework completed in addition to the School-level and Division-level requirements are determined in consultation with the student’s Program of Study Committee.

 The School of Education is renewing our graduate program that leads to superintendent certification.
 This process of renewal is guided by a commitment to K-12 systems-level leadership preparation, including the role of the superintendent.
-We will provide an update on the future of our systems-level preparation program in the Fall/Winter of the 2017-2018 academic year.
+We will provide an update on the future of our systems-level preparation program in Spring 2018.

 Joanne Marshall (Associate Professor)

 Daniel Spikes (Assistant Professor)